Hypertension aka high blood pressure can be fatal. It can cause brain stroke, hemorrhage, aneurysm, or make a person suffer from heartache.

 Omron is a Japanese firm that has launched several health monitoring devices.
 Its HEM-7120 is one of the most accurate blood pressure monitors ever.

 This device can identify abnormal heartbeats.
-It requires 4 batteries.
+It requires 4 batteries to function.
 It can detect blood pressure up to 299 mm/Hg.

 The monitor flaunts a large LCD display and has a button to start/turn off the device.
 The Omron blood pressure monitor is automatic and fast.
 Apart from BP, you can monitor the pulse rate with this device.

-HEM-7120 remembers your previous BP and pulse rate so that you can compare the current and earlier readings.
+HEM-7120 remembers your previous BP and pulse rate so that you can compare new and old readings.